vravindranath/SQLCipherLib/README.md

 # SQLCipherLib
-Sqlcipher is java binding for supporting xamarin android applications.
+SQLCipherLib is java binding library for supporting SQLCipher for xamarin android applications.
+From an Android N prespective we need to upgrade our .aar files to support 3.5.4.
 The current java binding is based on sqlcipher3.5.4.aar.
-The lib includes a sample which shows the db create statements and its initialization.
-This is demo on how to consume the java libs using binding.
+The lib includes a sample which shows the db create statements and its initialization. sqlcipher demo shows how to consume the java libs using binding.